What are IVF success rates and how they are calculated?

 - Infertility causes and woman’s age

-- The quality of partner’s sperm (unless the sperm comes from a donor bank)
+- The quality of the partner’s sperm (unless the sperm comes from a donor bank)

 - Quality and number of oocytes